qwertysmosh/SMAPIDedicatedServerMod/README.md

 This mod provides a dedicated (headless) server for Stardew Valley, powered by SMAPI.
 It turns the host farmer into an automated bot to facilitate multiplayer gameplay.

-> [!CAUTION]
+> [!WARNING]
-> The current changes to the source code make the code unworkable.
+> The current changes to the source code ensure that the code can be compiled, but nothing has been tested.

 ## Configuration File